Detectability of Supermassive Dark Stars with the Roman Space Telescope: Introduction

 The literature on the possibility that DM annihilation might have effects on stars dates back to the $'80$s and early $'90$s, with the initial work studying the effects on current day stars~\citep[e.g.][to name a few]{Krauss:1985,Press:1985,Spergel:1985,Gould:1987,Salati:1987,Gould:1990WimpConduction,Gould:1992ApJ}.
-Regarding the DM heating effects on the {\it{first stars}} we mention~\cite{Spolyar:2008dark,Spolyar:2009,Freese:2008cap,Freese:2008ds,Freese:2010smds,Taoso:2008PhRvD,Yoon:2008,Iocco:2008,Casanellas:2009dp,Ripamonti:2009xw, Ripamonti:2010ab,Gondolo:2010dmds,Hirano:2011ig, Sivertsson:2011,Ilie:2012}.
+Regarding the DM heating effects on the {\it{first stars}} we mention~\cite{Spolyar:2008dark,Spolyar:2009,Freese:2008cap,Freese:2008ds,Freese:2010smds,Taoso:2008PhRvD,Yoon:2008,Iocco:2008,Casanellas:2009dp,Ripamonti:2009xw, Ripamonti:2010ab,Gondolo:2010dmds,Hirano:2011ig, Sivertsson:2011,Ilie:2012,Gondolo2022ApJ...935...11G}.
 For reviews see Ch.
 29 (``Dark Matter and Stars'') of~\citet{bertone2010}, ~\cite{Tinyakov:2021lnt} and~\cite{Freese:2016dark}.

 We organize this paper as follows.
 We start, in Sec.~\ref{sec:DS} with a brief review of dark stars and their properties.
 A discussion of the simulated spectra of supermassive dark stars (SMDSs) is presented in Sec.~\ref{sec:Spectra}.
 Then, in Sec.~\ref{sec:Detect}, we study the detectability of SMDSs with the Roman Space Telescope and make predictions on observational results.
 In Sec.~\ref{sec:compare}, we consider different possibilities for the observed high redshift ($z\gtrsim 10$) objects, such as Pop~III galaxies, and compare their observable properties to those of SMDSs.
 The effect of gravitational lensing on our results is discussed in Sec.~\ref{sec:lensing}.
 In Sec.~\ref{sec:conclusion}, we present conclusions and summarize our study.
-We end with Appendix~\ref{Pandeia} where we present key parameters used for our simulated images.
-Throughout this paper, we will assume $\Lambda \mathrm{CDM}$ Cosmology and use the following cosmological parameters: $\Omega_{\Lambda}=0.73, \Omega_{M}=0.27$, and $H_{0}=72 \mathrm{~km} \mathrm{~s}^{-1} \mathrm{Mpc}^{-1}$.
+We end three appendices: Appendix~\ref{Pandeia} where we present key parameters used for our simulated images, Appendix~\ref{ap:Nebular} where we estimate the maximum mass for a SMDS formed via DM capture that would have sufficient gas surrounding it to form a ionization bounded nebula, and Appendix~\ref{ap:SMDSvsSMSs}, where we discuss the comparison between SMDSs and other types of primordial Supermassive Stars commonly considered in the literature.
+Throughout this paper, we will assume $\Lambda \mathrm{CDM}$ Cosmology and use the following cosmological parameters: $\Omega_{\Lambda}=0.73, \Omega_{\rm M} =0.27$, and $H_{0}=72 \mathrm{~km} \mathrm{~s}^{-1} \mathrm{Mpc}^{-1}$.